Official Teaching Positions

 I am also aware that one teacher does not fit all so I am very understanding when something might not work out.
 I am here to help, not hurt.

-The Basics: That said, the technical basics for all students:
+That said, the technical basics for all students:

 free but forward placement